Faltenreich/SkeletonLayout/README.md

 - **Make your app feel faster:** Immediate visual feedback long before your data has been fetched or requested
 - **Support any View:** Apply to any type of View or ViewGroup
 - **RecyclerView on speed:** Convenience adapter for the RecyclerView, since it is the main use case
-- **ViewPager2 support:** As ViewPager2 uses RecyclerView internally the same concepts apply
+- **ViewPager2 support:** Convenience adapter for the ViewPager2, as it uses a RecyclerView under the hood
 - **Customization:** Adjust shimmer, color and shape of the skeleton to set you apart from other apps
 - **Minimum effort:** A fistful lines of code to use the SkeletonLayout
-- **Minimum footprint:** org.jetbrains.kotlin:kotlin-stdlib-jdk7 and androidx.recyclerview:recyclerview are the only dependencies
+- **Minimum footprint:** org.jetbrains.kotlin:kotlin-stdlib-jdk7, androidx.recyclerview:recyclerview and androidx.viewpager2.widget.ViewPager2 are the only dependencies

 ### Getting Started